gpeterson406/GreenwoodBanner_Book/_book/06-correlationAndSimpleLinearRegression.md

 that would be another categorical variable we could incorporate...
 Both groups also seem to demonstrate slightly more variability in *Body Fat* associated with taller athletes (each sort of "fans out").

-(ref:fig6-9) Scatterplot of athlete's body fat and height by sex.

 ```r